arthurseverino/Advanced-Javascript/README.md

 # Library

 This is a library I built using HTML, CSS and Javascript.
-Use the Add Book Button to add your favorite book!
+Use the Add Book button to add your favorite book!

 ## View the Demo